Binary Calculator

 What formulas are used in the Binary Calculator?

-The binary calculator employs standard formulas: decimal to binary via successive division by 2 with remainders; binary to decimal as sum of 2^n for 1 bits; addition/subtraction per bitwise rules with carry/borrow; multiplication via partial shifts; division by long method.
-These are verified by IEEE 754 standards and texts like Knuths The Art of Computer Programming, ensuring reliability for educational and professional binary operations.
-At CalcMate, this implementation prioritizes accuracy in base-2 computations.
+The binary calculator employs standard formulas: binary to decimal as $\sum (d_i \times 2^i)$ for bits $d$ at position $i$; addition/subtraction per bitwise rules with carry/borrow; and successive division by $2$ for decimal to binary.
+These are verified by IEEE 754 standards and texts like Knuth's *The Art of Computer Programming*, ensuring reliability for professional binary operations.